Comprehensive analysis of the $B^0\to K^{*0}\mu^+\mu^-$ decay

 Candidates are required to have \mbox{$5.17<\Mkpimm<5.70\gevcc$} and \mbox{$0.7459<\mkpi<1.0959\gevcc$}.
 The larger \mkpi window used here compared to previous analyses increases the yield of S-wave signal candidates, which allows for a more precise determination of the S-wave fraction, $F_{\rm S}$, and the observables pertaining to the interference of P- and S-wave amplitudes.
 Backgrounds from the decays \decay{\Bd}{\jpsi(\to\mumu)\Kstarz}, \decay{\Bd}{\psitwos(\to\mumu)\Kstarz} and \mbox{\BzToKstphimm}, which result in the same final state as the signal, are removed by rejecting candidates with \qsq in the ranges \mbox{$8.0 < \qsq < 11.0 \gevgevcccc$}, \mbox{$12.5 < \qsq < 15.0 \gevgevcccc$} and \mbox{$0.98 < \qsq < 1.10 \gevgevcccc$}.
 The former two decays involve tree-level \decay{\bquark}{\ccbar \squark} transitions and are used to validate several aspects of the analysis procedure.

 An extended unbinned maximum-likelihood fit of the differential decay rate as a function of \mkpi, the three decay angles, and \Mkpimm is used to determine the angular observables and differential branching fraction relative to the normalisation mode \BdToKpiJpsi in each bin of \qsq.
 This five-dimensional approach introduces new interference observables~\cite{Alguero:2021yus} compared to previous iterations of this analysis and provides the optimal per-event sensitivity to the angular observables.
-The selected candidates are split into \Bz and \Bzb samples that are fit simultaneously, allowing for the full set of \CP-averaged and \CP-asymmetry observables to be extracted in a single fit, with all correlations determined.
+The selected candidates are split into \Bz and \Bzb samples, as well as by the three run periods described above, resulting in six distinct samples that are fit simultaneously, allowing for the full set of \CP-averaged and \CP-asymmetry observables to be extracted in a single fit, with all correlations determined.
 A model-independent measurement of both the relative branching fractions and the full set of \CP-asymmetry observables is made by adding an extended term to the likelihood, which uses the fitted yields of \Bd and \Bdb events to constrain their respective signal decay rates.
 This model independence is achieved by calculating the efficiencies of the signal and normalisation modes through integrating the angular distributions of the fit probability density functions (PDFs).
-The data are further divided according to the three run periods described above, resulting in six distinct samples.
-These samples are fitted simultaneously with the angular observables and relative branching fraction shared.

-The distortion of the ($\vec{\Omega}$, \mkpi, \qsq) distribution due to the detector acceptance and the selection is modelled with an acceptance function.
-This five-dimensional function is parameterised with Legendre polynomials $L$ and coefficients $c$ as
+The distortion of the ($\vec{\Omega}$, \mkpi, \qsq) distribution due to the detector acceptance and the selection is modeled with an acceptance function.
+This five-dimensional function is parameterized with Legendre polynomials $L$ and coefficients $c$ as

 and is computed using simulation.
 Owing to the rapid variation of the acceptance at low $q^{2}$, which would require high-order polynomials, the acceptance function is split into two regions of \qsq, separated by the $\phi$ resonance at $\qsq\approx 1\gevgevcccc$.
 In order to account for detection asymmetries, the acceptance function is obtained separately for \Bz and \Bzb decays, and is further split by the three run periods.
 A goodness-of-fit method using BDTs~\cite{Weisser:2016cnc} is employed to ascertain the minimal polynomial orders needed to properly describe the simulated events for each run period.
 The resulting acceptance functions are incorporated in the fit, either by directly including them in the PDF from Eq.~\ref{supp:eq:pdf} (see End Matter), or by taking the inverse of the acceptance function as per-event weights.
 The latter method is employed when the function varies strongly across the \qsq bin width.